awsdocs/aws-sdk-for-javascript-v3/doc_source/browsers-supported.md

 | Samsung Internet | 5\.0\+ |

 **Note**
 Frameworks such as AWS Amplify might not offer the same browser support as the SDK for JavaScript\.
-See the framework's documentation for details\.
+See the [AWS Amplify Documentation](https://docs.aws.amazon.com/amplify/latest/userguide/welcome.html) for details\.